 Avoidance of conflict, by appearing to gallantly allow an aggressive intrusion into one’s personal space, should not be mistaken for welcoming such an action.
 It is simply a strategy in conflict management a) in hope that giving away some space will satisfy the other side, or b) buying time for more appropriate and stronger future reaction.
 Both sides know that the ultimate purpose of their spatial interaction is to acquire an ultimate level of power.
 Think, for example, how space/power strategies work in business environments and who gets to control what depending on spatial assertiveness.

 [Need for large personal space does not necessarily relate to avoidance of conflict.
 This may be true in one’s own country and cultural environment.
 Americans, especially those residing in the country’s interior, tend to have a large personal space even compared to rest of their countrymen.
 Yet in a different spatial environment it can be a significant contributor to conflict.
-Many American servicepersons who spent time in Afghanistan or Iraq—myself included—have experienced serious problems in trying to navigate through local conditions.
+Many American servicepersons and civilians who spent time in Afghanistan or Iraq—myself included—have experienced serious problems in trying to navigate through local conditions.
 Demand for personal space much greater than the ordinary in an area unaccustomed to it is a sure catalyst for conflict.
 Many have paid with their lives for not grasping that fact.]

 Figure 1.
 An example of spatial interaction and the use of personal space to promote specific agendas.
 (Photograph by the author.)

 Finding a balance in the fight over space is extremely difficult.
 For most individuals eager to acquire more power, space is like a box of chocolates—the process is not over until all resources are acquired, controlled, and consumed.
 Leaving something for the others, even small pieces, is perceived as allowing them power they should not have.
 When we employ this philosophy to study actions between the countries around the globe, friendly or adversarial to each other, we notice a methodological trend.